top of page

 Atmosphere 5

-Whether you enter Ford Hall from its main entrance, a block south of the main Rogers Place building, or through the main doors, this is a beautiful gathering area for fans prior to walking through the gates into the arena itself.
-Construction work around the south entrance is now mostly complete, so a large open gathering area can be found outside the doors.
+Whether you enter Ford Hall from its main entrance in the plaza or through the main doors, this is a beautiful gathering area for fans prior to walking through the gates into the arena itself.
 Ford Hall is open year-round so folks visiting Edmonton’s downtown core can stop by and check it out.

 The main concourse is quite wide and several stories high, giving it an open, roomy feel.
 Once inside the seating bowl, you’ll also get a sense of spaciousness, from the wide seats (19”-22”, depending on where you’re sitting) and ample leg room to the significant elevation from ice level to the top of the upper bowl.
 Seats still don’t feel that far away from the game action, however, due to the upper levels being cantilevered out over the lower levels, bringing them much closer to the middle of the arena, giving even upper deck audiences a sense that they’re right on top of the game.